PCvolt/HowToRE/docs/cpp/pointers_references.md

 int a = 0;

-int *ptr = &a; // address of a int &ref = a; // a is automatically referenced
+int *ptr = &a; // address of a int &ref = a; // ref is an alias of a
 ```
 ---
 **Accessing the value and address**: